 “Reeducated” was supported by the Pulitzer Center, the Eyebeam Center for the Future of Journalism, and the Online News Association, and accompanies the interactive New Yorker feature “Inside Xinjiang’s Prison State.”

-Dirt Empire supervised all of the animation production of the project with a core team of visual effects artists to bring the project into stereoscopic virtual reality over the course of 1 year.
-Their goal in executing the highly technical animation was to make a hand painted world in keeping with Matt Huynh’s visual style, Sam Wolson’s directorial vision and Ben Mauk’s deep reporting — all in service to the gravity of the story while leveraging the immersive power of VR storytelling.
+Dirt Empire supervised all of the animation production of the project with a team of visual effects artists to bring the project into stereoscopic virtual reality over the course of 1 year.
+Their goal in executing the highly technical animation was to craft a hand-painted world in keeping with Matt Huynh’s visual style, Sam Wolson’s directorial vision and Ben Mauk’s deep reporting — all in service to the depth of the story while leveraging the power of VR storytelling.

 Project Developed by